squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

   * SCO Unix
   * AIX
   * HP-UX
+  * Microsoft Windows Cygwin and MinGW
   * [Compiling#building_squid_on_os_2 OS/2]

 For more specific information, please see [http://www.squid-cache.org/platforms.html platforms.html].
-If you encounter any platform-specific problems, please let us know by registering a entry in our [http://www.squid-cache.org/bugs/ bug database].
+If you encounter any platform-specific problems, please let us know by registering an entry in our [http://www.squid-cache.org/bugs/ bug database].
 If you're curious about what is the best OS to run Squid, see BestOsForSquid.